Angular Sortablejs directive

 "Washington"

-<ul class="list-group" [nxtSortablejs]="citiesControls"> <li class="list-group-item" *ngFor="let city of citiesControls.controls"> <input class="form-control" [formControl]="city"> </li> </ul> <br> <h3 class="h4">FormArray value</h3> <app-code-block [code]="citiesControls.value | json" [languages]="['json']" [copy]="false"></app-code-block>
+]<ul class="list-group" [nxtSortablejs]="citiesControls"> @for (city of citiesControls.controls; track city) { <li class="list-group-item"> <input class="form-control" [formControl]="city"> </li> } </ul> <br> <h3 class="h4">FormArray value</h3> <app-code-block [code]="citiesControls.value | json" [languages]="['json']" [copy]="false" />

 Disabled options